meehien/caos/README.md

 - Map Validity

-	This test determines how many of the positions listed in the given map remain in the store and that they each contain the block the map states that they should.
-This test reads each non-empty position from the store which is listed in the map and returns a percentage of positions listed in the map which remain valid.
+	Checks how many of the positions in the map contain the block the map states that they should.
+This test checks each non-empty position from the store (according to the local map) and returns the percentage of valid positions out of the total checked.

 - Map Knowledge

-	This test determines how many of the positions in the store are listed in the given map and that the map lists the correct block for that position.
+	This test determines how positions from the store are listed in the given map and weather the map lists the correct block for that position.
 This test differs from 1 as it is inclusive of non-empty positions from the store which are not listed at all in the map.
-The test reads every position from the store and returns a percentage of all the non-empty positions in the store which are listed in the map and remain valid.
+The test returns a percentage of all the non-empty positions in the store which are listed in the map and are valid.

 - Hit Rate

-	This test determines how many attempts, on average, must be made by a client using the given map before it is able to successfully retrieve a given block.
-This is determined in main by test 1 however as with each request clients improve their map knowledge of the store this must be accounted for and so cannot simply be calculated by the result of test 1.
-The test accesses each block a fixed number of times (50 by default) and calculates the average number of attempts that were required for each access.
+	This test determines how many attempts, on average, must be made by a client using a given map before it is able to successfully retrieve a block.
+This is determined in main by test 1, however as with each request clients improve their map knowledge of the store.
+The test accesses each block a fixed number of times (50 by default) and calculates the average number of attempts that were successfull for each access.
 To prevent the modification of the store an intermediate store is used to cache modified positions for the duration of each access.

 Tests carried out by this program do not modify either the map or the file store.